constantin-zackl/DataR/README.md

 <img src="Images/Biplot.png"/>
 </p>

 The source code which was used for generating the explaining plots is available in the file PCA_example.R .
-The randomly generated three Dimensional Data is also available for recalculations in the file PCA_test_data.txt.
+The randomly generated three Dimensional data is also available for recalculations in the file PCA_test_data.txt.

 ## Used Functions

-* data("Golub_Train""), exprs(Golub_Train): Loading the Data from the Dataset
+* data("Golub_Train""), exprs(Golub_Train): Loading the data from the dataset
-* replace (): Removing unwanted Data
+* replace (): Removing unwanted data
 * log2():
 * rownames(): changing the rownames to the leukemia type of the patient
 * fluidPage(): UI definition